-English dancer and choreographer Alexander Whitley is a former Choreographic Affiliate of The Royal Ballet.
-He is currently a New Wave Associate with Sadler’s Wells Theatre and holds an Associate Company position with Rambert.
+English dancer and choreographer Alexander Whitley was a Choreographic Affiliate of The Royal Ballet for the 2013/14 Season.
+He is a New Wave Associate with Sadler’s Wells Theatre and holds an Associate Company position with Rambert.
 He has created two works for The Royal Ballet's Draft Works (All that is solid melts into air, 2013, and Entropy, 2011) and commissions for ROH2's Summer Collection (2009) and Exposure Dance (2012).
 In the Linbury Studio Theatre he has created The Measures Taken for his company of five dancers, and The Murmuring for Balletboyz.

 Whitley was born in Penrith and trained at The Royal Ballet School.
 He was with Birmingham Royal Ballet 2000–04 and Rambert 2004–10, where he worked with choreographers including Rafael Bonachela, Christopher Bruce, Michael Clark, Javier de Frutos, Siobhan Davies, Garry Stewart, Emanuel Gat, Karole Armitage, Itzik Galili and Mark Baldwin.
 He was a guest artist for the Michael Clark Company’s New York tour (2008) and a member of Sydney Dance Company before joining Wayne McGregor | Random Dance 2010–13.
 Choreographic commissions include for ArtsCross Taipei (2011).
 He regularly participates in Sadler’s Wells’ Summer University choreographic course with Jonathan Burrows.